Hydralazine is used to control high blood pressure.

 Before taking hydralazine

-Some medicines are not suitable for people with certain conditions, and sometimes a medicine may only be used if extra care is taken.
-For these reasons, before you start taking hydralazine it is important that your doctor or pharmacist knows:
+Some medicines are not suitable for people with certain conditions, and sometimes a medicine can only be used if extra care is taken.
+For these reasons, before you start taking hydralazine it is important that your doctor knows:

 - If you have a problem with your blood vessels, such as coronary artery disease or cerebrovascular disease.